Genusbiz/docs/users/analyze-report-and-discover/data-marts/data-mart-loading.md

 # Data mart loading and scheduling

   **A data mart needs to be loaded before it is ready to provide data for analyses or data extracts.
-Loading a data mart may be a resource-intensive event, and should be planned accordingly.**
+Loading a data mart may be a resource-intensive event, and should be planned accordingly.
+Data mart loading and scheduling are configured in Genus Studio.**

 Some data marts provides large amounts of relatively static data, while other use cases may require frequently updated data.
 These are some considerations that must be made when developing a load strategy for a data mart: